This blog may contain affiliate links. Read our disclosure policy for more info.

 As you can imagine, Whistler is a mountain town filled with great hotels.
 Better yet, the prices in winter are typically cheaper than in summer in Whistler, so you can get yourself some great deals by booking in advance.
 Still, Whistler is an expensive town so expect to pay a little more.

-If you can spend a little more (my typical category) then you can certainly get privacy in a good location.
-The Pinnacle Hotel Whistler is my personal choice when I visit Whistler (unless there’s a crazy deal somewhere else.)
-The hotel is located in the heart of Whistler Upper Village, features a fitness center, hot tub, pool, and restaurant.
+If you can spend a little more (my typical category), then you can certainly get privacy in a good location.
+The Pinnacle Hotel Whistler is located in the heart of Whistler Upper Village, and features a fitness center, hot tub, pool, and restaurant.
 On top of that, it’s only 500 meters from the chairlifts.

 For luxury travelers, I obviously love the Four Seasons Resort Whistler, but another option slightly cheaper is the Pan Pacific Whistler Village Centre.
 Its location is perfect for luxury skiers because it’s only 250 meters from the closest gondola.
 On top of that, it has all the luxury facilities you’d expect such as a heated, outdoor pool and 2 hot tubs with mountain views, a fitness center, a spa and wellness center, as well as an included breakfast.
 Oh, and all suites have a full kitchen!